MycroftAI/mimic3/mimic3-tts/README.md

 # Mimic 3

-A fast and local neural text to speech system for Mycroft.
+A fast and local neural text to speech system for [Mycroft](https://mycroft.ai/) and the [Mark II](https://mycroft.ai/product/mark-ii/).

 ## Architecture